A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We studied and developed a localization and tracking system that does not require any \emph{a priori} sensor calibration and performs real-time.
+We studied and developed a localization and tracking system that performs real-time and is robust to map errors.
 We developed a suitable motion model (proposal distribution) for the sequential Monte-Carlo algorithms that exploits the IMU dynamics to constrain the samples while improving the tracking ability.
-The proposed system has a closed-loop architecture and use all available measurements for estimation.
+The proposed system has a closed-loop architecture and uses all available measurements for estimation.

 Future work includes joint state and parameters estimation of radio signal measurements (RSSI factors) as done for IMU factors to extend the ranging to more than $10\m$.
 This approach enables the system to accept any type of RSSI signals, e.g.\@ WiFi or BLE, regardless of the transmission power.
 Adopting the idea in~\cite{jadidi2017gaussian} for robust observation selection can also be a step towards improving the system robustness as well as increasing the ranging to more than $10\m$.
 Finally, we think a \emph{visual-radio-inertial} SLAM technique is an attractive research direction to follow.
 The radio signals nicely complement visual measurements, while using visual data increases the estimation accuracy significantly.